masih-developer/freelancer-app/README.md

-this is a freelancer app
+this is a freelancer react app